 First, we shuck the corn.
 The kids enjoy helping with that part of the chore.
 The goats love to eat the husks.
 Or you can put them in the compost bin.

-Tip: If you cut the bottom end off with a knife, some farmers say this releases the silks and make them easier to remove from the corn.
+Easy corn on the cob removal tip: If you cut the bottom end off with a knife, some farmers say this releases the silks and make them easier to remove from the corn.

 Next, wash the ears.
 Be sure to remove those stubborn silks.